stanislavlevin/bind9/bind/doc/arm/reference.rst

    from or use to resolve a query.
 Queries from these addresses are not responded to.
 The default is ``none``.

+   When configuring this list, note that BIND evaluates Access Control Lists sequentially (first match wins).
+A common misconception is that the directive ``!address;`` blocks everything except that address.
+In reality, it only explicitly exempts ``address`` from the blackhole; all other IP addresses reach the end of the list without matching, meaning they are also not blackholed.

+   To successfully blackhole all traffic *except* specific addresses, you must explicitly catch the remaining traffic with ``any;`` at the end of the list.
+   For example: ``!address; any;``

 .. namedconf:statement:: keep-response-order
    :tags: server
    :short: Defines an :any:`address_match_list` of addresses which do not accept reordered answers within a single TCP stream.